Best Free VPNs for Laptops in 2024

 You can use the split tunneling feature to customize which traffic goes through your VPN, and which uses your local IP address.
 Only a few premium VPNs offer split tunneling, and it’s rare to see in a free VPN.

-It can unblock Netflix US, Amazon Prime Video, and Hulu.
-It also supports torrenting.
-It doesn’t throttle your connection speed, which means you can torrent and stream without lag.
+This VPN service can unblock Netflix US, Amazon Prime Video, and Hulu, in addition to supporting torrenting.
+Another benefit is that it does not restrict your connection speed, so you can stream and torrent without experiencing any lag.

 Find out more about hide.me in our expert review.